 Although vasectomy is expensive, it is a one-time cost and is often covered by medical insurance.
 The cost of other methods, such as birth control pills or condoms and spermicide, is likely to be greater over time.

-A vasectomy does not protect against sexually transmitted diseases (STDs), including infection with the human immunodeficiency virus (HIV).
-Condoms are the most effective method for preventing STDs.
-To protect yourself and your partner from STDs, use a condom every time you have sex.
+A vasectomy does not protect against sexually transmitted infections (STIs), including infection with the human immunodeficiency virus (HIV).
+Condoms are the most effective method for preventing STIs.
+To protect yourself and your partner from STIs, use a condom every time you have sex.

 If you are considering a vasectomy, be absolutely certain that you will never want to father a child.